GabTamayo/GabTamayo/README.md

 ## About me:

 I am Gabriel A. Tamayo, a passionate coder with strong database management skills.
-I love diving into complex problems and creating elegant solutions.
+I love web development, network management, and diving into complex problems and creating elegant solutions.
 My tech journey began with the BS Information Technology program, and I've been on an exciting learning path ever since.

 ## Education: